dell/csm-docs/content/docs/references/cli/_index.md

 ##### Output

 Retrieve volume list metadata for a given tenant.
-The namespace is used to designate where the tenant has given it's secret token.
+The namespace is the namespace where tenant secret is created.

 ```
 # dellctl volume list --proxy <proxy.dell.com> --namespace vxflexos